Ala-ud-Din Bahman Shah: Ancestry and early life

-In 1339, Zafar Khan participated in an uprising against the Tughluqs.
+In 1339, Zafar Khan participated in an uprising against the Tughlaqs.
 This turned out unsuccessful; he and his allies were exiled to Afghanistan the same year.
-He managed to return to the Deccan, and in 1346 he participated in a siege of Gulbarga, at the time under Tughluq control.
+He managed to return to the Deccan, and in 1346 he participated in a siege of Gulbarga, at the time under Tughlaq control.
 The siege proved successful.

 He was made a governor.
-In 1347 he was made commander of an army in Daulatabad.
-On 3 August 1347 Nasir-ud-Din Ismail Shah (Ismail Mukh, whom the rebel amirs of the Deccan placed on the throne of Daulatabad in 1345) abdicated in his favour and he set up the Bahmani Kingdom with its headquarters at Hasanabad (Gulbarga).

-He was in charge of a three city Jahangir, with his main rule at Miraj.
+Zafar Khan rose to power during the Rebellion of Ismail Mukh and in 1347 he was made commander of an army in Daulatabad.
+On 3 August 1347, the Afghan noble Nasir-ud-Din Ismail Shah, also known as Ismail Mukh, whom the rebel amirs of the Deccan placed on the throne of Daulatabad in 1345, abdicated in favor of Zafar Khan, resulting in the establishment of the Bahmani Sultanate with its headquarters at Hasanabad (Gulbarga).
+He was in charge of a three city jagir, with his main rule at Miraj.